 We all have inner child parts and outer child parts

 It’s important that our inner child parts (Exiles), our outer child parts (Protectors – divided into Managers & Firefighters) with all their emotional reactions, be respected (not suppressed) by our more calm and centered mature adult Self.
 At core we all have a Self containing many crucial leadership qualities such as perspective, confidence, compassion, and acceptance.

 Our inner child parts and outer child parts are our wounded parts.
 They need to be heard and attended to in caring and responsible ways.
 This is what being Self-led is about – and it involves learning to self-nurture and self-soothe.
 Our parts need to be understood before they can stop acting out.
 If we let our impulses run free, negative repercussions are inevitable.
-But we can learn to deal with these parts in caring ways by learning to take a responsible time-out and to self-soothe.
+But we can learn to deal with these parts in caring ways by learning to take a 10 Commandments of Time Outs.

 When we react strongly to something, that’s exactly the time to stop, step back and ask “Can I afford to act on this feeling?”
 Most probably we’ve been triggered, or our imagination’s running wild, or we’re feeling disrespected, angry, scared or depressed.
 These are all normal, human states governed by our emotional brain which hijacks our functional adult Self, making thinking, caring, and considered judgment impossible.
 Right here is when we need to do what’s counter-intuitive – turn within and learn to understand our child parts instead of trying to stop them acting out.
 Even though this is difficult, it’s incredibly important.